hamzaadalmis/bugzonegames.com/README.md

 ## What is this project?

-This project is bugzonegames.com website for purpose of using with Netlify.
+This project is bugzonegames.com website for using with Netlify.

 ## Contributing

 We don't accept any contributing.
-This repository is just for archiving purposes.
+This repository is just for archiving.

 ## Deployment

 Deployment maintained by Netlify.
-After pushing commitments to repository, Netlify will start build and deploy repository to host.
+After pushing commitments to repository, Netlify will start build process and deploy our repository to host machine.